mmoessler/interactive-animated-illustration-tool/README.md

 ## Motivation

 <!-- general -->
-A simple tool to satisfy students and instructurs needs:
+The goal was to create a simple tool that satisfies students and instructurs needs:

 * Students:
   * Intuition for abstract concepts using interactive illustration tool.